FOREX-Euro, Aussie slip as Fed disappointment outweighs China surprise

 By Hideyuki Sano

-TOKYO, June 8 (Reuters) - The euro and commodity currencies dropped on Friday, as gains sparked by a surprise Chinese interest rate cut quickly evaporated after the U.S. central bank offered no hint of imminent monetary stimulus.
+TOKYO, June 8 (Reuters) - The euro and commodity currencies dropped on Friday, having seen gains sparked by a surprise Chinese interest rate cut quickly evaporate after the U.S. central bank offered no hint of imminent monetary stimulus.

-Hedge funds were selling the currencies, with traders also citing talk that Chinese economic data due at the weekend could be weak and that Beijing’s easing might have been aimed at pre-empting the grim news.
+Hedge funds were selling these currencies, with traders also citing talk that Chinese economic data due at weekend could be weak and that Beijing’s easing might have been aimed at pre-empting the grim news.

+That saw the dollar bounce off a two-week low against a basket of major currencies.
+The dollar index was at 82.45, well off Thursday’s trough of 81.911.

-The sharp turnaround came after Federal Reserve Chairman Ben Bernanke struck a decidedly different tone from his deputy, who just hours before his congressional testimony, argued in favor of monetary support.
+The dramatic turnaround came after Federal Reserve Chairman Ben Bernanke struck a decidedly different tone from his deputy, who just hours before his congressional testimony, argued in favor of monetary support.

 Bernanke told Congress the Fed was closely monitoring “significant risks” to the U.S. recovery from Europe’s debt crisis, disappointing those looking for him to lay out the groundwork for a third round of large-scale Fed bond buying.

-Bernanke’s comments overwhelmed the surprise move by China, which cut borrowing costs by 25 basis points and gave banks additional flexibility to set competitive lending and deposit rates to combat faltering growth.
+His comments overwhelmed a surprise move by China, which cut borrowing costs by 25 basis points and gave banks additional flexibility to set competitive lending and deposit rates to combat faltering growth.

 Traders, however, warned the rate cut could be a pre-emptive move to soothe markets ahead of the release of a batch of key Chinese data on Saturday, including inflation, retail sales and industrial production.